spacetelescope/romancal/docs/roman/datamodels/datamodels_asdf.rst

     └─instrument (WfiMode)
       └─optical_element (str): F158

-You can also use the search method to find attributes by in the asdf tree, for instance you can find all the integers, float or booleans Using the type keyword,
+You can also use the search method to find attributes by type in the asdf tree.
+For instance, you can find all integers, floats, or booleans by using the type keyword,

 .. code:: python